“I Have No Mouth and I Must Scream” by Harlan Ellison, Horror and Dystopia

-If: Worlds of Science Fiction published Ellison’s “I Have No Mouth and I Must Scream” in March 1967.
-This was a time when technology and the total destruction of humanity were growing concerns for every man, woman, and child on Earth.
+Ellison’s “I Have No Mouth and I Must Scream” was published in If: Worlds of Science Fiction in March of 1967.
+This was a time when technology and the total destruction of humanity were growing concerns for all of humanity.
 The Cold War was in a full swing, and it was quite apparent that if the world’s leaders were going to continue behaving as irrational actors then something bad was going to happen.
-In this case, nuclear annihilation.
+In this case, mutually assured destruction.

 “The machine can think and therefore it thinks,” Ellison said.
 “I think there for I am AM!
 It also stands for—in the original story—for Allied Master Computer.”

-“I Have No Mouth and I must Scream” is a terrifying story.
-It’s also a technophobic story about tampering with machinery and creating an omnipotent, hate-filled techno-God, which, realistically, is a story about modern times.
+Ellison’s “I Have No Mouth and I must Scream” is a terrifying story.
+It’s also a technophobic story about tampering with machinery and creating an omnipotent, hate-filled techno-God.
+Realistically, it is a story about modern times.
+In our society, when AI is becoming more and more prevalent, we have yet to take a step back and show caution.

 Works Cited